Latest Report: The Gartner® Market Guide for IT Vendor Risk Management Solutions

 According to definitions in the Act, compliance can be achieved (called a “safe harbor”) if an organization meets the requirements of the GLBA Safeguards Rule, HIPAA, or 23 NYCRR Part 500 – although the Act is not clear on how an organization can prove that it is compliant with any of these regulatory regimes.

-In examining the SHIELD Act requirements, we see that there are several areas where third-party business relationships will have to be considered in ensuring compliance.
+There are several areas where third-party business relationships will have to be considered in ensuring NY SHIELD Act compliance.
 We will use the bullets in the section above to identify these specific areas and pose several questions to determine your organization’s readiness for SHIELD Act compliance.
 Please review the Act’s text for a complete view of requirements.
 The table below should not be construed as compliance recommendations – merely questions to assess what your organization might need to address.

 Monitoring and testing of the effectiveness of the cybersecurity program